oliviamcauley/Bar_Surfing/README.md

 ![bound_fraction_GrowBar_image](https://github.com/user-attachments/assets/ea375403-d3fe-45f2-96fc-ee305c682940)
 ![bound_faction_SB_image](https://github.com/user-attachments/assets/3c153eb2-e4f6-461b-a49f-80feb94d89fc)

 The following plot shows the orbit of the cluster's center in the xy-plane (in units of 8 kpc) integrated over 8 Gyr; the black star denotes the initial position of the cluster's center placed at the stable Lagrange point.
-This plot shows that the **stable Lagrange point is able to preserve the orbit of a cluster for an extended period of time**.
+This plot shows that the **stable Lagrange point is able to preserve the cluster orbits for an extended period of time as the stable point moves outward** in a barred disk galaxy as the bar grows and slows down.
 <br />
 <img width="636" height="482" alt="Screenshot 2025-08-07 at 4 21 05 PM" src="https://github.com/user-attachments/assets/8635403b-8704-4ac0-bb82-54384a5e1dc1" />